Why Sourdough Bread Is Better for You

 The Power of Fermentation

 Fermentation is where the magic happens.
-Instead of rushing the process, we let our dough rest for hours, sometimes overnight.
+Instead of rushing the process, we let our dough ferment for 24-48 hours.
 This gives the wild yeast and beneficial bacteria time to develop natural flavor and texture.
 The result?
 Bread with a deep, tangy taste and a soft crumb your grandmother would recognize.

 Our sourdough is slow-fermented using flour, water, salt, and our matured starter—nothing more.